drexlerd/Loki/README.md

 ### Private Constructors

 Loki ensures the controlled creation of PDDL objects through a factory to ensure uniqueness (up to reordering).
-Uniqueness ensures other important properties such as efficient hashing (just take the pointer!) and comparison for equality (just compare the pointers!) or the detection of structurally equivalent problems.
+Uniqueness ensures other important properties such as efficient hashing (just take the pointer) and comparison for equality (just compare the pointers) or the detection of structurally equivalent problems.

 ### Shared Owners vs. Single Owner of PDDL objects

 Loki represents each PDDL object as a non-owning raw pointer to avoid mutex locks due to atomic increments of reference counters.
-This gives the user a little bit more responsibility, i.e., the user has to keep the parsers in memory to avoid the deallocation of PDDL objects.
+This gives the user a little bit more responsibility, i.e., the user has to keep the parsers in memory to avoid the deallocation of PDDL objects, illustrated [here](https://github.com/drexlerd/Loki/blob/main/examples/undefined_behavior.cpp).

 ### Non-fragmented Indexing Schemes